spotswoodb/mvp/README.md

 This project uses Node.js 16.11.1

+Visit https://github.com/spotswoodb/mvp_backend for the backend API of this project.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

 ## Available Scripts